Dr Gwenda Miriam Willis

 Gwenda is a Clinical Psychologist with expertise in forensic/correctional psychology research and practice.
 She joined the School of Psychology at The University of Auckland in 2013, and formed the Advancing Sexual Abuse Prevention (ASAP) Research Group.
 Gwen's research and clinical work focuses on strengths-based approaches to working with people who have sexually harmed, and sexual abuse prevention.

-Gwen is Associate Editor for the Journal of Sexual Aggression (JSA) and an Editorial Board member for Sexual Abuse: A Journal of Research and Treatment (SAJRT) and Sexual Abuse in Australia and New Zealand: An Interdisciplinary journal (SAANZ).
+Gwen is an Editorial Board member for Sexual Abuse: A Journal of Research and Treatment (SAJRT), Journal of Sexual Aggression (JSA) and Sexual Abuse in Australia and New Zealand: An Interdisciplinary journal (SAANZ).
 She is an Executive Board member of the Australia and New Zealand Association for the Treatment of Sexual Abuse (ANZATSA), Board member for Rape Prevention Education and member of the Association for the Treatment of Sexual Abusers (ATSA).
 Gwen has received numerous awards and accolades for her research, including the 2012 New Zealand Psychological Society Early Career Goddard Award – Applied Psychology.
 In 2015, Gwen was awarded a Rutherford Discovery Fellowship.

 Research | Current

 - The Good Lives Model (GLM) of rehabilitation: theory, application and empirical research.
 Gwen provides consultancy and training to clinicians and criminal justice agencies around the world on the application of the GLM in various settings.
 She is currently working on the development of GLM-derived assessment tools.